Corymbia/eucalyptus-documentation/content/install_guide/intro/euca_components/_index.md

 ## Storage Controller
 The Storage Controller (SC) service provides functionality similar to Amazon Elastic Block Store (Amazon EBS).
 The SC can interface with various storage systems.
 Elastic block storage exports storage volumes that can be attached by a VM and mounted or accessed as a raw block device.
 EBS volumes can persist past VM termination and are commonly used to store persistent data.
 An EBS volume cannot be shared between multiple VMs at once and can be accessed only within the same availability zone in which the VM is running.
 Users can create snapshots from EBS volumes.
 Snapshots are stored by the OSG and made available across availability zones.
-Eucalyptus with SAN support provides the ability to use your enterprise-grade SAN devices to host EBS storage within a Eucalyptus cloud.

 ## Node Controller